-They still believe in the sanctity of marriage and the importance of the family.
+They still believe in the sanctity of marriage and the 2 They still believe in the sa importance of the family.

-Our readers like people - ordinary people, with problems they can sympathise with, and in situations they can relate to.
+3 Our readers like people - ordinary people, with problems they can sympathise with, and in situations they can relate to.
 They're optimistic - they like to see something good coming out of a situation, or the redeeming side of a character.